kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 This route already will be created only on MeshGateway, so is there a need to specify anything else then a Mesh in `spec.targetRef` of timeout policy?

+#### Additional validation

+When referencing Mesh*Route we should validate policy configuration to make sure user is applying only configuration that can be applied on route.

 ### Affected policies

 At the moment we can only target `Mesh*Routes` in MeshTimeout policy.
 This MADR is based on MeshTimeout policy.